Skip to content

 Introduction

-The agentic reference architecture was introduced by Lilian Weng in the following figure (light adaptation):
+The agentic reference architecture was introduced by Lilian Weng which can be summarized in the following figure (light adaptation):

 The planning phase includes techniques like Chain of Thought ("think step by step"), Tree of thoughts (explores multiple reasoning paths) or LLM+P (used external long-horizon planner).